Len Goodman, "Dancing With the Stars" judge, dies at 78

 Goodman was also a recipient of the Carl Alan Award in recognition of outstanding contributions to dance, and owned the Goodman Academy dance school in southern England.

-His retirement announcement sparked praise from his fellow judges with host Tyra Banks called him a "legend."
+His retirement announcement in November sparked praise from his fellow judges with host Tyra Banks calling him a "living legend."
 Many of the professional dancers on the show, including co-judge Derek Hough, had their dancing judged by Goodman when they were kids, Banks said.

 "You've inspired generations of dancers around the entire globe through your passion and through your expertise and through laser-focused eye," Banks said.
 "And they are going to carry on that commitment to excellence forever."